 Development and Pilot Evaluation of a Programme to Help Teachers Support Children with Developmental Disabilities in Mainstream School Settings in Ethiopia

-Unmet educational needs have been identified as one of the largest service gaps for children with developmental disorders in Ethiopia.
+Unmet educational needs have been identified as one of the largest service gaps for children with autism and other developmental disabilities in Ethiopia.

-– A qualitative exploratory study of the context, investigating the perspectives of key stakeholders on the education needs of children with developmental disorders and ways to meet them, and attitudes, barriers and facilitators for the inclusive education of these children in mainstream primary schools;
+3. Understanding the context, through an exploratory study investigating key stakeholders’ perspectives on the education needs of children with developmental disabilities and ways to meet them, and attitudes, barriers and facilitators for including children with developmental disabilities in mainstream primary schools.

 2 – Life Course, Psychology, & Health

 Eli is a PhD candidate in the Department of Psychology at King’s College London, supervised by Dr Rosa Hoekstra and Dr Charlotte Hanlon, and member of the Global research on Autism and other Developmental disorders (GLAD) lab.